Contacts Harbour Office 01206 302200 or VHF #68

 See the latest large scale chart provided.

 At this stage you should call Brightlingsea Harbour.
-The whole area is under the control of the Brightlingsea Harbour Commissioners and they will allocate you a berth, probably on one of the pontoons unless there is room in the Marina.
+The whole area is under the control of the Brightlingsea Harbour Commissioners and they will allocate you a berth, probably on one of the pontoons across from the village unless there is room in the Marina.
 Contact them on VHF channel 68 callsign Brightlingsea Harbour Radio, telephone 01206 302200.
 NB There are no services on the pontoons whereas in both Marina basins you have access to normal marina services.

 Brightlingsea Spit (Q(6)+LFl.15s) buoy is left on your port side, and a green beacon (Fl(2)G.5s) that lies just to the SE is left to starboard.
 The entrance channel is narrow and there is a shallow patch just as you enter with 0.5m over it at CD.
 Many of the moorings within Brightlingsea have less water than this anyway.
 It has been reported that the SCM and the green beacon may be a little out of position and the deeper water is closer to the beacon than the SCM so you are advised to keep to the starboard side inbound at anything less than quarter tide.